predragnikolic/sublime-git-diff-view/README.md

 -   Show all modified files
 -   Show the diff view for a file
 -   Stage/Unstage files
--   Dismiss changes for a file
+-   Discard changes to a file
--   Go to a file
+-   Goto a file

 ### Installation